nearform/temporal_tables/README.md

 This is an attempt to rewrite the postgresql [temporal_tables](https://github.com/arkhipov/temporal_tables) extension without the need for external c extension.

-The goal is to be able to use it on AWS RDS and other hosted solution, where using custom extension is not an option.
+The goal is to be able to use it on AWS RDS and other hosted solutions, where using custom extensions or c functions is not an option.

 ## current situation

-The version provided in `versioning_function.sql` is almost a drop-in replacement.
+The version provided in `versioning_function.sql` is a drop-in replacement.

-It works exactly the same way, but lacks some checks on the sys_period column type.
+It works exactly the same way, but lacks the [set_system_time]() function to work with the current time.

-The version in `versioning_function_simple.sql` is similar to the previous one, but the code is simpler because it expects the system period column to always be called `sys_period`.
+The version in `versioning_function_nochecks.sql` is similar to the previous one, but all validation checks have been removed.
+This version is 2x faster than the normal one, but more dangerous and prone to errors.

-An even simpler version could be built by using a static name for the history table.

 ## Usage